01 of 07

 Pour the First Candle Layer

-When the wax has cooled to about 130 degrees (and your jars are still warm), gently pour the first layer.
+When the wax has cooled to about 130 degrees Fahrenheit, gently pour the first layer.
 Be careful not to spill any wax down the inside of the jar.Continue to 6 of 7 below.

 06 of 07

-Let the candles cool about 45-60 minutes.
+Let the candles cool about 45 to 60 minutes.
 You want a solid top of the first layer, but still a bit warm.

-Heat the second 1/3 of the wax to 180 degrees and add the fragrance and color.
-For the middle layer, I used 4 drops of blue liquid candle dye.
-Let the wax cool to 10 degrees hotter than you poured the first layer. (eg. If you poured at 130 degrees, your second pour will be at 140 degrees.)
+Heat the second 1/3 of the wax to 180 degrees Fahrenheit and add the fragrance and color.
+For the middle layer, you can use four drops of blue liquid candle dye.
+Let the wax cool to 10 degrees Fahrenheit hotter than you poured the first layer. (eg. If you poured at 130 degrees Fahrenheit, your second pour will be at 140 degrees Fahrenheit.)

 Slowly pour the second layer onto the first, again, being careful not to spill wax down the inside of the jar.

-Again, let them cool for 45-60 minutes.
-Repeat the step, again heating your wax to 180 degrees, adding the fragrance and color (I used 2 drops for this layer.) and pouring the layer at 10 degrees hotter than you poured the previous layer.Continue to 7 of 7 below.
+Again, let them cool for 45 to 60 minutes.
+Repeat the step, again heating your wax to 180 degrees Fahrenheit, adding the fragrance and color and pouring the layer at 10 degrees Fahrenheit hotter than you poured the previous layer.Continue to 7 of 7 below.

 07 of 07

 Let the candles cool overnight.
-Trim the wicks to about 1/4" and enjoy!
-(For best results, let them cure a few days before burning them.)
+Trim the wicks to about 1/4 inch and enjoy!
+For best results, let them cure a few days before burning them.